jqnfxa/AvlTree/lib/googletest/docs/gmock_for_dummies.md

-(Note that the destructor of `Turtle` **must** be virtual, as is the case for **all** classes you intend to inherit from - otherwise the destructor of the derived class will not be called when you delete an object through a base pointer, and you'll get corrupted program states like memory leaks.)
+(Note that the destructor of `Turtle` **must** be virtual, as is the case for **all** classes you intend to inherit from - otherwise the destructor of the derived class will not be called when you delete an object through a BaseImpl pointer, and you'll get corrupted program states like memory leaks.)

 You can control whether the turtle's movement will leave a trace using `PenUp()`